 Online Electrical Engineering Courses

 Many accredited schools offer online electrical engineering courses.
-Some can be applied as part of a broader degree program, and others are available to beginners who are interested in getting to know more about electrical engineering.
+Some can be applied as part of a broader electrical engineering degree program.
+Others are available to beginners who are interested in getting to know more about electrical engineering.
 Below are some of the best online course offerings.

 - Prerequisites: Varies

-Epic offers dozens of courses on electrical engineering on a wide variety of topics.
-The technical training courses cover system design and maintenance, power generation and distribution, alternative energy, and more.
+Epic Training offers dozens of electrical engineering courses, that cover a wide variety of topics.
+The technical training courses explore system design and maintenance, power generation and distribution, alternative energy, and more.
 The courses cost anywhere from $200 to $2,000, depending on the length of the course.

 - Course: Crash Course Electronics and PCB Design